canibanoglu/tango_with_django_book/chapters/css_intro.rst

 Basic Positioning
 -----------------
 An important concept that we have not yet covered in this CSS crash course regards the positioning of elements within your webpage.
 Most of the time, you'll be satisfied with inline elements appearing alongside each other, and block-level elements appearing underneath each other.
 However, there will be scenarios where you require a little bit more control on where everything goes.
-In this section, we'll briefly cover four important techniques for positioning elements within your webpage: *floats*, ?? *relative positioning* *absolute positioning*.
+In this section, we'll briefly cover three important techniques for positioning elements within your webpage: *floats*, *relative positioning* and *absolute positioning*.

 Floats
 ......